Kevin Siers: Work

 Siers is known for making fun of politics without regard to affiliation.
 He divides his workday into three parts; the first part of his day is spent researching and assembling ideas, in the second phase he doodles the ideas and determines which combinations have the most potential, and he finalizes his daily cartoon by mid-day.
 He does not use a computer to create his cartoons, but instead draws in the traditional manner using fine-point pens and a watercolor brush.
 He does use Photoshop to add color after he has scanned his cartoon to digital format.

 Though Siers describes himself as "very liberal", The Washington Post said in 2014 about half his cartoons attacked Barack Obama and half lampooned conservatives.
 He is the only local cartoonist in the Carolinas producing daily cartoons.
 His work is syndicated by Cagle Cartoons.

+On July 11, 2023, he was let go by the owner of the Charlotte Observer, McClatchy Newspapers.
+The editorial cartoonists of two other newspapers owned by McClatchy, Jack Ohman at the Sacramento Bee and Joel Pett at the Lexington Herald-Leader, also received notice on that day.